زٞاجُد / زٞاجٞد

 derivates

-• zógid to provide people coming to a feast with raw meat or other foodstuffs that they could bring home as gifs
+• zógid to provide people coming to a feast with raw meat or other foodstuffs that they could bring home as gifts

 • zígid lifting, carrying